Optimization-Algorithms/Feature-Kernel/README.md

 ```bash
 make
 ```
-To succefully run this program you need to satisfy those requirements:
+To successfully run this program you need to satisfy those requirements:
  - Python 3.7 or above
  - NumPy
  - Matplotlib
  - A Latex engine
  - Make
  - latexmk

- *NOTE* this will compile to PDF.
+ **NOTE** this will compile to PDF.

 If you don't have ```make``` and/or ```latexmk``` you can compile the paper by hand.
 First generate the images by running: